 - Expensive.
 There’s no way around it.
 A big reason Gibson filed for bankruptcy in 2018 was because it didn’t offer more entry-level models, but that’s changing.

-Top model for beginners: Gibson Les Paul Special Tribute P-90
+Top model for Newbies: Gibson Les Paul Special Tribute P-90

-For beginner players with bigger budgets, the Gibson Les Paul Special Tribute P-90 is the ultimate introduction to the brand’s iconic axe.
+For players starting out with bigger budgets, the Gibson Les Paul Special Tribute P-90 is the ultimate introduction to the brand’s iconic axe.

 With four finishes to choose from, the P-90 offers powerful humbuckers for anyone looking to rock out or play the blues, in addition to some decent clean tones.